-We begin by describing previous work in securing file systems, discussing the strengths and weaknesses of each system.
+We begin by describing previous work in securing storage systems, discussing the strengths and weaknesses of each system.
 We then describe Secure Network-Attached Disks (SNAD), our system for protecting data on network-attached disks.
-We present three alternate security schemes, each appropriate for different levels of client and server CPU performance.
-Next, we describe the experiments we ran to test our system's performance and show that security for network-attached disks is possible without much performance penalty.
+Next, we describe the experiments we ran to test our systems performance and show that security for network-attached storage is possible without much performance penalty.
 We conclude with a description of our plans for integrating strong security into modern file systems.